akshayasoma/Hive/README.md

 #### Accomplishments:
 Kavya:<br>
 Glenn:Setup a backend server and established a connection from Android to NodeJS.
 Updated the manifest to allow for internet access and setup the backend server to allow for requests.
 Android -> Node -> MongoDB pipeline.
-Made the sign-up button actually create a new group on MongoDB.
+Made the sign-up button actually create a new group on MongoDB.<br>
 Pranav:<br>
 Akshaya:<br>